 3. And in all honesty, would you associate your brand with manufacturing in Asia?
 We’ve had customers coming to us, requesting us to remove their testimonial, after it turned out that our site shows up on Google, whenever someone do a search for their company name.
 They want publicity, but not the kind of publicity that tells the world that they import their products from China.

 Personally, I’d see a testimonial on sites like ours, as a sign that the brand in question takes their procurement, product safety and social compliance strategy seriously.
 After all, we know they have their stuff made somewhere in Asia anyway.

 That said, I do see where they are coming from.
 But, before you ask your competitors to publicly label their products a ‘Made in China’, consider if you yourself are willing to do so.

-First, many suppliers focus on different price segments.
+First, many injection mold china manufacturers focus on different price segments.
 What works for one company, may not work for you.
 They may not have experience making the kind of product, function or quality that your business requires.
 They may not even have the right network subcontractors.

 Second.
 It’s true that a ‘good supplier’ (I really don’t like using that term, for various reasons) is the foundation for a company that relies on manufacturing overseas.
 However, finding the right supplier is only half the equation.
 The second half consists your own product development, product safety and quality assurance procedures.

 Big companies have an army of engineers, product compliance and procurement experts that can make that happen.
 You don’t.
 As such, their success, with a particular supplier, does not automatically translate into the same outcome for your business.

 Third.
 If you are not a big company, your orders will not be treated as if you were.
 This means that you will not get the same attention on the production floor.
 As a result the defect rate may increase, among other things.

 5. If buyer references aren’t that valuable, what should we look at when selecting a manufacturer?
 The lesson here is not that you shouldn’t ask for buyer references.
 In fact, you should ask them.